The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Preliminaries

-In \citet{tishby2000information}, the authors aim at finding a representation $T$ of $X$ which ``keeps a fixed amount of meaningful information about the relevant signal $Y$ while minimizing the number of bits from the original signal $X$ (maximizing the compression).''
+In \citet{tishby2000information}, the authors aim at finding a v-abstraction\footnotemark $T$ of $X$ which ``keeps a fixed amount of meaningful information about the relevant signal $Y$ while minimizing the number of bits from the original signal $X$ (maximizing the compression).''

 This is accomplished by introducing the Information Bottleneck Lagrangian $\LIB[q_{T\mid X}] = I(X; T) - \beta I(Y; T)$, where $\beta$ is a non-negative parameter which manages the trade-off between compression (as measured by $I(X;T)$) and sufficiency (as measured by $I(Y;T)$).
-The problem of finding such a representation becomes then the problem of finding an encoder $q_{T\mid X}$ which minimizes the $\LIB$.
+The problem of finding such an abstraction becomes then the problem of finding an encoder $q_{T\mid X}$ which minimizes the $\LIB$.
 They minimize this Lagrangian by adapting the Blahut-Arimoto algorithm from rate distortion theory \citep{blahut1972computation} to their case, resulting in a coordinate-descent optimization algorithm.
-Crucially, this adaptation relies on the fact that, similarly to \citet{blahut1972computation}, searching for the zero-gradient points of the Lagrangian results in self-consistency equations that can be exploited to construct a coordinate-descent algorithm.
-This construction hinges on viewing mutual information as a KL divergence.
+This adaptation hinges on viewing mutual information as a KL divergence.

 The IB method proposed by \citet{tishby2000information} effectively solves the following minimization problem: